Cyber-Duck/hoisin.scss/README.md

 We have included a mixins file with all common mixins we use everyday.
 This file doesn't output anything by itself, so it's safe to include in every file so the mixins are always available.

 ### File structure
-We advise to create one file for each individual section / size and place it in ts respective folder.
+We advise to create one file for each individual section / size and place it in its respective folder.
 All files will compile to two main stylesheets and a IE fallback stylesheet that should include all desktop size styles.

 To keep it organised, you can add one file for each section, and add common styles for each device to the base.scss file of each device folder.
 Common styles across the site should go in styles.scss.